Rodsafreitas/OceanEncrypting/README.md

 # OceanEncrypting 3.0
 A simple security to your own objects.

-Dependencies:
+##Dependencies:

 Crypto : 1.0.1

 Mocha : 4.0.1

+##How use

 Just install the package to start using :

 npm install oceanencrypting --save

-Pass the value and a key to function setEncrypting and will return a data protected.
+Pass the value and if you wish a key to the function setEncrypting and will return a data protected.

-To get the value translated just call the getData passing the data protected and the key used and will return a value no encrypted.
+To get the value translated just call the getData passing the data protected and the key (or if you didn't pass before, keep without key) and will return a value no encrypted.

 To run the test page just set on prompt: